Qloapps/qloapps-docs/docs/development/dispatcher.md

 :::

-In QloApps there are many advantages of using dispatcher -
+In QloApps there are many advantages of using dispatcher:

 - To add a controller is easier.
 - For better SEO, you can change your friendly URLs by using custom routes.
 - There is only one single entry point into the software, which improves software's reliability and makes future developments easier.

-Using Dispatcher loadRoutes() method (by overriding) new routes can be easily created.
+Using Dispatcher `loadRoutes()` method (by overriding) new routes can be easily created.

 Three abstract classes: Controller, FrontController and AdminController are used by the dispatcher.
 (FrontController and AdminController inheriting from the Controller).